Who Created the "VirginiaPlaces.org" Website?

 When the cardinal flowers appear in the wetlands in August, I know that those thunderstorms of summer are almost done.
 When ice and snow arrive, I grouse about the cold and burn firewood to keep warm, just like my ancestors did.

 The patterns of people in Virginia intrigue me as much as the natural history.
 Folks in Southside really are different from people in Arlington, and the diversity of culture is not limited to just Virginia's urban areas.
-Across Virginia, we may all watch the same TV commercials (one reason our regional accents are fading), but we're not homogenized yet.
-On Monday mornings, you will find people talking about the latest NASCAR events in Pittsylvania County - but in Loudoun, discussion at the water cooler is more likely to be "think the Caps can win the Stanley Cup again this year?"
-In Roanoke, sports talk focuses on football at Virginia Tech more than basketball at UVA.
+Across Virginia, we may all watch the same TV commercials (one reason our regional accents are fading), but we are not fully homogenized yet.
+On Monday mornings, you will find people talking about the latest NASCAR events in Pittsylvania County - but in Loudoun, discussion at the water cooler is more likely to be "think the Caps can win the Stanley Cup this year?"
+In Roanoke, sports talk focuses on football success at Virginia Tech more than basketball championships at UVA.
+(No one talks about football success at UVA; it appears some traditions are just unbreakable.)

 The study of Virginia helps me understand why we have such differences.
-Geography, physical and cultural, is more challenging than reading a detective story and more fun to unravel.
+Geography, both physical and cultural, is more challenging than reading a detective story.
+It is also more fun to unravel.
 Different places evolved along different paths for different reasons, and connecting the dots can create a great picture of Virginia.

 There are links between places that require both a scientific and historical perspective.
-Price Mountain coal was squeezed hard enough by the collision with Africa, over 200 million years ago, to become semi-anthracite.
+Price Mountain coal was squeezed hard enough by the collision with Africa about 300 million years ago to become semi-anthracite coal.
 That is why fuel from near Blacksburg might have been used in 1862 to power the Civil War ironclad CSS Virginia when it fought the USS Monitor in Hampton Roads.

 Completion of the Shirley Highway from the Pentagon to the Occoquan River in 1950 triggered the construction of Marumsco Hills subdivision in Prince William County, followed by Lake Ridge, Dale City, Montclair, etc. Suburban sprawl in Northern Virginia still follows transportation corridors.
 In the near future, watch the Metrorail's Silver Line spur new subdivisions in Loudoun County, and how office buildings that are not located on bus/rail transit routes struggle to find renters.